fluid-project/sjrk-story-telling/README.md

 | `savingEnabled` | Specifies whether saving stories to the database is allowed.
 If the value is set to `false` and the matching option in `sjrk.storyTelling.page`, then the site is effectively in "read-only" mode and will behave as a collection of stories rather than an authoring tool.
 For best results, the values in this config file and the `page` grade should match each other. |
 | `theme` | _(Optional)_ The theme to load the site with.
 If this isn't specified, a base theme will be loaded.
 More info on this can be found in [Theme Customization](#Theme-Customization). |
 | `themeIndexFile` | _(Optional)_ The file to serve at the site root.
 E.g. `"themeIndexFile": "index2.html"`.
 The default is `storyBrowse.html`.
 If `theme` is not provided, this setting will be ignored and the default will be served. |

-### Running the site
-* `npm install` to install dependencies
-* Run a CouchDB server on `localhost:5984`
-    * Docker is an easy way to do this, we recommend the `apache/couchdb` image.
-To use that image via Docker, run this command: `docker run -p 5984:5984 -d apache/couchdb`
-* Run `node .\src\server\db\dbSetup.js` to configure necessary CouchDB databases (this will also ensure your CouchDB instance is set up in [single-node mode](https://docs.couchdb.org/en/stable/setup/single-node.html))
-    * If you have an [admin user](https://docs.couchdb.org/en/stable/intro/security.html) configured on you CouchDB instance, you will need to provide the credentials to `dbSetup.js`.
-This can be done by setting the `COUCHDB_URL` environment variable. `dbSetup.js` will use the URL specified in `COUCHDB_URL` when connecting to CouchDB.
-For example: `COUCHDB_URL=http://admin:adminpassword@localhost:5984`
-* Create a `sjrk.storyTelling.server.config.json5` file in the style of `sjrk.storyTelling.server.config.json5.example` and place it in the application root (where the example file is located).
-See [Configuring the application](#configuring-the-application) for more information on configuring the application.
-* Create a `secrets.json` file in the style of `secrets.json.example`, also in the application root.
-This file specifies credentials for the story deletion endpoint
-* Run `node .\index.js` to launch the server

 ### Theme customization
 #### Provided themes